Surprised at winning 'Spirit of Cricket' award after years of being under scanner: Kohli

 From once stopping short of calling his Australian rival a cheat to urging the crowd to back him, it has been an incredible turnaround for Kohli, one of the world's best batsmen alongside Smith.
 "I'm surprised that I have got it, after many years of being under the scanner for the wrong things," Kohli said in a statement issued by the ICC.

+Speaking at an event in Mumbai on Wednesday, Kohli said people should avoid being too judgemental.
+"Sometimes we are too judgemental of someone in their early years and that's exactly what I don't want the younger players in the team to face.
+Everyone should be given space to realise themselves and who they are," Kohli said.

-Explaining his reasons for backing Smith the way he did, Kohli added, "That moment was purely understanding an individua's situation.
+Explaining his reasons for backing Smith the way he did, the 31-year-old dasher said, "That moment was purely understanding an individual's situation.
 I don't think a guy who is coming out of a situation like that needs to be taken advantage of."
 The passionate Kohli, who was once fined 50 percent of his match fees after he was seen showing the middle finger to the crowd as a reaction to some hostility from fans, is strictly against booing.

 "That should not be a representation of our fans and what we stand as a cricketing nation, a sporting nation.
 "We need to all take responsibility towards that.
 Intimidate the opposition, definitely try and have an upper hand but in a matter that is not targeting someone emotionally.